DraftKings: History

-In December 2021, DraftKings was sued by Colossus Bets over patent infringement.
-Colossus claimed DraftKings infringed seven patents covering sports betting and gaming products with a cash-out feature.

-In May 2022, it was announced that DraftKings had acquired the online casino and sports betting operator, Golden Nugget Online Gaming.

-Expansion into sports betting in the U.S.
+2018–present: expansion into sports betting

 In May 2018, the Professional and Amateur Sports Protection Act of 1992 was declared unconstitutional by the Supreme Court of the United States, allowing states outside of Nevada to legalize sports betting.
 In August 2018, DraftKings launched its first legal online sportsbook in New Jersey.
-Since launching in New Jersey, DraftKings has opened sports betting operations in New York, West Virginia, Indiana, Iowa, New Hampshire, Massachusetts and Mississippi.
+Since launching in New Jersey, DraftKings has opened sports betting operations nationwide.

 In April 2020, DraftKings completed a reverse merger valued at $3.3 billion that made it a publicly traded company.
 The merger involved Diamond Eagle Acquisition Corp., a special-purpose acquisition company that went public in May 2019, as well as SBTech Global Ltd., a Europe-based company providing technology solutions for sports betting businesses.
 The combined company keeps both DraftKings' name and its executive management.
 On April 24, 2020, the company's shares started trading on the Nasdaq stock exchange under the ticker symbol "DKNG".
 Hindenburg Research later published a report alleging that SBTech, which accounted for around 25% of DraftKing's revenue at the SPAC consummation, has ties to organized crime in Bulgaria and illegal gambling around the world.

 In September 2020, retired NBA player Michael Jordan became an investor and board advisor at DraftKings.
+In March 2021, DraftKings acquired the Vegas Stats & Information Network (VSiN), a Las Vegas-based radio network and digital media platform oriented towards sports betting news and analysis, from the family of sportscaster Brent Musburger.
+In December 2021, DraftKings was sued by Colossus Bets for patent infringement.
+Colossus claimed DraftKings infringed seven patents related to a cash-out feature in their sports betting and gaming products.

+On September 11, 2023, DraftKings issued an apology for a controversial promotion that used the 22nd anniversary of the September 11 attacks to encourage betting on games involving New York-based teams.
+The promotion, which was criticized for exploiting a national tragedy for business, was quickly removed following public backlash.